kubeflow/community/KUBEFLOW-GENERAL-TECHNICAL-REVIEW.md

 ### Scalability/Reliability

-#### Describe how the project increases the size or count of existing API objects.
+#### Describe how the project increases the size or count of existing API objects

 In general, the API object count complexity is linear in the number of users and workloads.
 Users can list deployed Kubeflow CRDs across all namespaces.